I Know Who Killed Me: Plot

 The quiet suburb of New Salem is being terrorized by a serial killer who abducts and tortures young women, holding them captive for weeks before murdering them.
 Aubrey Fleming, a pianist and aspiring writer, appears to be his latest victim when she disappears during a night out with her friends.
 She is later seen bound and gagged on an operating table as her hands are exposed to dry ice.
-As the days tick by, the special FBI Task Force convened to track the killer begins to lose hope of finding him before it's too late.
+As the days tick by, the special FBI Task Force convened to track the killer begins to lose hope of finding her before it's too late.

 Late one night, a driver discovers a young woman by the side of a deserted road, disheveled and seriously wounded, with one of her hands and legs amputated.
 The girl, who looks identical to Aubrey, is rushed to the hospital, where Aubrey's distraught parents, Susan and Daniel, wait by her side as she slips in and out of consciousness.
 When she is finally able to speak, she shocks everyone by claiming to be a down-on-her-luck stripper named Dakota Moss.
 Convinced Aubrey is suffering from post-traumatic stress disorder, her doctors, parents, and law enforcement officials can only wait for rest and therapy to restore her memory.
-But after returning to her parent's suburban home, she continues to insist she is not who they think she is.
+But after returning to her parents' suburban home, she continues to insist she is not who they think she is.

-An FBI psychologist believes Dakota to be a delusional persona of Aubrey, and the agents speculate the persona functions to distance and protect Aubrey from the events that happened.
+An FBI psychologist believes Dakota to be a delusional persona of Aubrey, and the agents speculate that the persona functions to distance and protect Aubrey from the events that happened.
 Examining Aubrey's laptop, they discover a short story about a girl with an identical twin sister named Dakota.
 In addition, a DNA test confirms that Dakota is Aubrey.
 Nonetheless, Dakota explains away her injuries to the police, recollecting a series of bizarre events that happened before she arrived in town.
 She begins to suspect she may be Aubrey's identical twin sister and comes to believe her injuries are sympathetic resonance with her twin's wounds, manifesting in a stigmata-like fashion.
 However, Susan shows Dakota a video of her pregnancy ultrasound clearly revealing there was only one fetus in her womb.
-Dakota confronts Daniel, and he eventually admits that his and Susan's child died shortly after birth and that he informally adopted Aubrey from Virginia Sue Moss (another character that appears in Aubrey's short story), a crack addict who bore twin daughters—one of whom was Dakota, who was left to be raised by her biological mother.
+Dakota confronts Daniel, who eventually admits that his and Susan's child died shortly after birth and that he informally adopted Aubrey from Virginia Sue Moss (another character that appears in Aubrey's short story), a crack addict who bore twin daughters — one of whom was Dakota, who was left to be raised by her biological mother.
 Susan has remained unaware of this for all of Aubrey's life.